ehsan-mozaffari/docs/notes/markdown/relationship/women-translator.md

 # Women Translator

 You have to underestand what is the meaning behind the women words.
 A simple approach is to translate everything they say into opposite.
 Because they are always lying about 98% of all times and they always want you to see what is the meaning behind the sentence implicitly.
+Women never speak directly and they never mean what they say they always CAP and give you always a politically correct answers.

 ## Dictionary